 The photo above shows how much time you could save on just one ride by using FASTPASS instead of waiting in line.

 If you stand in line with your pals, you can be sure that you'll sit together on the ride.
 That's important for adults riding with children.
-And this adult also likes to be sure she's sitting next to her screaming Gal Pal on Space Mountain so I can scream myself silly without feeling like a bozo.
+And some people want to be sure they're sitting next to their screaming pals on Space Mountain so they can scream theirselves silly without feeling like a bozo.

 If you're alone or with others who don't mind splitting up, look for Single Rider lines at selected busy rides.
 Cast members use people from that line to fill single empty seats, and the wait is much shorter.

 Rides that have the option are listed on the Disneyland Ride Sheet.